tomeshnet/toronto-community-network-docs/src/network/network-er-x-sfp.md

 Create a DHCP named definition.
 Use the IP subnet as the name.

 `set service dhcp-server shared-network-name XXXXXXXX subnet XXX.XXX.XXX.0/24`
 Create a subnet definition in the named definition.
-Rest of the command will be prefixed with this command line
+The rest of the commands must be prefixed with this command line, in place of the `...`.

 Set the following items.